Bosonic and fermionic statistics in nonperturbative quantum gravity: Passive and active transformations in LQG

-Consider now the case of active diffeomorphisms.
+Consider now the case of active transformations.
 In classical gravity, an active diffeomorphism on a spacetime $\langle M,\{U_\alpha,\psi_\alpha\},g\rangle$ is a smooth map of the spacetime manifold into itself, $\varphi: M \to M$, that induces a transformation of the metric, \be g \mapsto g'=\varphi^*g \, , \ee without a change of the local charts $\psi_\alpha : U_\alpha \to \mathbb{R}^n$ that assign coordinates $x^\mu$ to the points of the manifold \cite{Norton1987}.
 In a local neighborhood $U_\alpha$, for a given system of coordinates $\psi_\alpha$, the components of the metric in general change, $g_{\mu \nu}(x) \mapsto g'_{\mu \nu}(x)$.
-Similarly, an active node permutation on $\bar{\Kc}_\Gamma$ is a map of the graph on itself that preserves the structure of the graph, \ie, an automorphism $A: \Gamma \to \Gamma$.
-We have already described the action of an automorphism on wavefunctions in Eq.~\eqref{eq:aut-psi}.
-We consider this transformation as the analogue in LQG of active diffeomorphisms.
+The direct analogue of a diffeomorphism for a graph is a map that preserves its adjacency relations, \ie, an automorphism $A: \Gamma \to \Gamma$.
+We described the action of an automorphism on quantum states of the geometry in Eq.~\eqref{eq:aut-psi}.
+We call this action an active transformation in loop quantum gravity.

 The nontrivial restriction imposed by the principle of general covariance in general relativity consists in that a configuration of the gravitational field is described by an equivalence class of metric tensor fields $\{\varphi^*g; \varphi \in \mathrm{Diff}(M)\}$ related by the action \eqref{eq:active-diff} of active diffeomorphisms $\varphi$, where $\mathrm{Diff}(M)$ is the diffeomorphism group, and not by a single metric tensor field \cite{Hawking1973,wald1984}.
-Indeed, in a theory written in the form of tensor equations, so that it is valid for arbitrary systems of coordinates, if diffeomorphic related configurations are allowed to be physically distinguishable, then it is possible to obtain an infinite number of physically distinct solutions for a given boundary-value problem, as exemplified by the hole argument of Einstein \cite{Norton1987}.
+Indeed, in a theory written in the form of tensor equations, so that it is valid for arbitrary systems of coordinates, if diffeomorphic configurations are allowed to be physically distinguishable, then it is possible to obtain an infinite number of physically distinct solutions for a given boundary-value problem, as exemplified by the hole argument of Einstein \cite{Norton1987}.
 The physical equivalence under active diffeomorphisms must then be incorporated in the framework of any generally covariant theory, and the active diffeomorphisms are gauge transformations associated with the freedom in the choice of coordinates.